evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-backend/README.md

 # LwDITA ProseMirror Backend
-This module provided an API for working with ProseMirror LwDITA.
+This module provides an API for working with ProseMirror LwDITA.

 This is a standalone module with its own HTTP server.